zorrocrisis/PathfindingAlgorithms/README.md

 ![imagem](https://github.com/user-attachments/assets/76de2afe-6557-4f9f-8fe3-a316a47317c5)

-- **Node Array A Star Pathfinding**
+- **Node Array A Star**
 The implementation of the Node Array A Star algorithm (with Euclidean Distance heuristic) allowed **trading memory for speed** by eliminating the need of having a Closed set but creating an array with all existing nodes in order to keep track of their status (Unvisited, Open or Closed).

 ![imagem](https://github.com/user-attachments/assets/e10d223a-1d2a-4726-8132-de1af982f849)

 Comparing with the data in Table 1, the node record array A Star’s *SearchInClosedmethod* became 688 times faster and 6 times faster when comparing with Table 2 and 3, respectively.
 Also, the *RemoveFromClosed* got more than 151 times faster in relation to the original A Star algorithm in Table 1.
 We can also verify that the *AddToClosed*, *SearchInClosed* and *RemoveFromClosedmethods* benefit the most by using this algorithm.

-The main method’s (*A*Pathfinding.Search*) overall execution time was about 1.3 times faster than the one registered in Table 3, meaning that **the memory-time trade-off can be rewarding if memory does not represent a significant issue**.
+The main method’s (*AStarPathfinding.Search*) overall execution time was about 1.3 times faster than the one registered in Table 3, meaning that **the memory-time trade-off can be rewarding if memory does not represent a significant issue**.
 It is also worth noticing that while this version of the algorithm processed 19820 nodes, the algorithm with a priority heap for the Open set and a dictionary for the Closed set processed a total of 19925 nodes (slightly higher).

-- **Goal Bound A Star Pathfinding**
+- **Goal Bound A Star**
-Although the Goal Bounding A* algorithm was not fully implemented, some tests were performed with a primitive, “hard-coded” version and the results showed a significant decrease in the amount of total processed nodes by giving the algorithm a preferred search direction, which lowered the execution times greatly.
-Similarly, to the node array A*, there is also a trade-off: preprocessing the map can take long periods of time...
-If the grid used doesn’t change with time, however, we can see how a full implementation could be viable.
+The Goal Bound A Star algorithm displayed a **significant decrease in the amount of total processed nodes by giving the algorithm preferred search directions**, which lowered the execution times greatly, especially considering the dimensions of the tested grid map.
+Similarly, to the node array A*, there is also a **trade-off: preprocessing the map can take a considerable period of time**, despite representing a task which can be easily achieved through parallel computing...
+In summary, if the utilised grid map has a considerable size and is static - meaning it does not change over time - preprocessing the map and exploiting the goal bound mechanisms can offer a worthwile option in terms of pathfinding efficiency.

-(IMAGE HERE)
+(GOAL BOUND IMAGE HERE)

-- Overview
+- **Analysis Overview**
-All in all, we can state the Node Record Array A* algorithm displayed the best performance by keeping an array as a record of all the nodes and their corresponding status, thus eliminating the need for a closed set structure altogether.
+All in all, we can state **the Node Record Array A Star algorithm displayed the best overall performance** by keeping an array as a record of all the nodes and their corresponding status, thus eliminating the need for a Closed set structure altogether.

-Even more, looking at the results from Table 1, 2 and 3, we can safely state that this algorithm could be easily further improved by implementing a more efficient data structure for the open set, such as the priority heap.
-Instead of an array, a different way of storing nodes and their attributes is a worthwhile possibility to optimize the algorithm.
+Even more, looking at the results from Table 1, 2 and 3, we can safely state **this algorithm can be easily further improved by implementing a more efficient data structure for the Open set**, such as a priority heap.
+Instead of an array, a different way of storing nodes and their attributes is a promissing possibility to optimize the algorithm.

-By implementing this algorithm, however, one must consider the memory requirements of the node array - a bigger map/grid will result in a more significant storage necessity for this algorithm, which could make other options more attractive
+By implementing the Node Record Array A Star algorithm, however, **one must consider the memory requirements of the node array - a bigger map/grid will result in a more significant storage necessity for this algorithm**, which could make other options, such as the Goal Bound A Star, more attractive.

-(IMAGE HERE)

-## **Program's Dependencies and Assets**
-Unity Version
+**Despite the computationally heavy task of preprocessing the (sometimes a very big) map**, which can be mitigated by harnessing the power of parallel computing, **selectively disregarding portions of the map altogether highlight the Goal Bound A Star algorithm**.

-## **Authors and Acknowledgment**
+## **Authors **

-This shader project was developed by **[Miguel Belbute (zorrocrisis)](https://github.com/zorrocrisis)**
+This project was developed by **[Miguel Belbute (zorrocrisis)](https://github.com/zorrocrisis)** with contributions from Guilherme Serpa and Peng Li.

-The initial code was contributed by **[Prof. Carlos Martinho](https://fenix.tecnico.ulisboa.pt/homepage/ist14181)**
+The initial code was supplied by **[Prof. Pedro dos Santos](https://fenix.tecnico.ulisboa.pt/homepage/ist12886)**